Heath SB-1000 Salvage and Repair

 This is a photo of the unit as found and described below.
 The front panel and meters are as new and there is only a slight scuff mark on the top of the cover.
 What a lucky find!

-It was odd because I am currently rebuilding an 813 tube linear amplifier at home.
+It was odd to find a restorable linear amp, because I am currently rebuilding an 813 tube linear amplifier at home.

 The SB-1000 had been discarded because the cheap plastic switch that controls the multimeter had failed and was not repairable.
 It is built into the meter circuit board, so replacing it would have required a new circuit board and switch.
 These parts are likely unobtanium.